youssefshibl/Advertisement-Campaigns/README.md

 ## 🛩️ Future Plans
 1. Add more tests for the service
+2. Add logs for the service using `Winston`
-2. Make github actions pipeline for Build Docker image and push it to the docker hub
+3. Make github actions pipeline for Build Docker image and push it to the docker hub
-3. Make github actions pipeline for deploy the service to the kubernetes cluster
+4. Make github actions pipeline for deploy the service to the kubernetes cluster
-4. Make the service is `scalable` and `resilient` by using `Kubernetes`
+5. Make the service is `scalable` and `resilient` by using `Kubernetes`
-5. Make the service is `monitorable` by using `Prometheus` and `Grafana`
+6. Make the service is `monitorable` by using `Prometheus` and `Grafana`
-6. Make the service is `secure` by using `Istio` and `Opa`
+7. Make the service is `secure` by using `Istio` and `Opa`

 ## 📦 Technologies